Flow Research is conducting a new

 gauges contain a thin-walled metal tube that is typically threaded into the

-the other end of the tube is a lever system that contains a pointer.
+other end of the tube is a lever system that contains a pointer.
+As

-As the tube straightens, the pointer moves around a dial, indicating
+the tube straightens, the pointer moves around a dial, indicating pressure

 Traditional